Sankey Photography Collection

-A large collection of photographs was created by two generations of photographers based in Barrow in Furness, Cumbria.
+Sankey Photography Collection is a large collection of photographs that was created by two generations of photographers based in Barrow in Furness, Cumbria.
 The collection is currently being catalogued before being deposited in Cumbria Archives, where they will be available through their online catalogue CASCAT.

 Sankey History

 Edward Sankey

 Edward Sankey was a Barrow in Furness photographer whose work records the changing scenes of Barrow and the Lake District over a period of 50 years.
 Having trained as a master printer on a local newspaper, he left to start his own printing works.
 His first premises in Buccleuch Street were opened about 1895 with a shop selling his printed goods and also books and stationery.
 In the 1900s he moved to Ramsden Square and later to 88 Duke Street.
 By 1921 there were several retail outlets including one at 78 Duke St which sold newspapers and housed a lending library.
 In 1948 he moved to 81 Duke Street which was large enough to house the retail and printing sides of the business in the same building.
 The firm remained here until 1970.
 Edward retired about 1955 and died in 1965.